 Since 2005, I started going to ukay ukay places almost every other week and hunt for one-of-a-kind-pieces.
 I remember my mom introducing me to a few pieces she got from the thrift shop she went to in Pasig.
 She wanted me to be frugal because I started working in Makati back then and my corporate job requires me to wear pencil skirts and blazers.
 A brand new blazer back then from a local department store would cost around at least 1,200php comparing to these pieces that she got that only ranked up to as low as 50php per jacket.
 I was reluctant at first because I was thinking that nobody would want to 2nd hand clothing and not to mention a few hygiene concerns.
-Then again after we washed these blazers, they looked mighty fine (also, no skin reaction from using too much detergents)
+Then again after we washed these blazers, they looked mighty fine (also, no skin reaction from using too many detergents)

 The Fat Girls Day Out team will understudy the culture of shopping in an ukay-ukay.